multigrid-courses/Syllabus-MG1/README.md

 ## Prerequisites

 * A numerical analysis course (MSE XXX or equivalent)
-* A laptop in class for exercises and debugging git workflow, etc.
+* A laptop in class for exercises and debugging Git workflow, etc.

 These won't be enforced by the instructor, but you will be pretty lost without some numerical analysis background, and not having a laptop